Need help? We are available to speak to you 7 days a weekRead More

 Q1: Can employers fast-track 186 or 482 visa processing?

 There is no official paid “expedited” processing service.
 However, accredited sponsors and decision-ready applications often experience faster outcomes.
 Promptly responding to any Department requests also helps reduce delays.
-It is important to note that a complete, well prepared application is the closest thing to fast-tracking you can achieve.
+It is important to note that a complete, well-prepared application is the closest thing to fast-tracking you can achieve.

-Q2: What happens if a worker’s situation changes during the process?
+Q3: What happens if a worker’s situation changes during the process?

 Employers must notify the Department of Home Affairs of any significant changes—such as job title, salary, or company structure.
 These changes can affect eligibility, so we strongly recommend seeking professional migration advice before making adjustments.
 Changes could trigger a need for a new employer nomination or impact the visa status of accompanying family members.

-Q3: How long should employers plan for before a worker can commence employment?
+Q4: How long should employers plan for before a worker can commence employment?

 It depends on the visa type and sponsor status.
 Accredited sponsors can sometimes receive a Subclass 482 visa decision in a few weeks, while standard applications can take several months.
 For the permanent residency visa (Subclass 186), planning for six to eighteen months is generally advisable, especially for the Direct Entry stream.

-Q4: Are the Department’s published processing times accurate?
+Q5: Are the Department’s published processing times accurate?

 They are general estimates only and do not reflect the specifics of individual cases.
 They are based on applications processed in a recent period.
 Employers should plan around the longer end of the range, particularly if the role or applicant involves complex eligibility or compliance factors.
 Consulting with an Australian Migration Agent will provide a more realistic expectation based on your unique circumstances.